-Since the granted limit, as well as all the outcomes we will consider, are very strongly autocorrelated, we focus on the proportional change in this limit, i.e., log(limit granted in year t) - log(limit granted in year t-1).
-As motivation, table 4 shows the average change in the credit limit faced by the firm in the three periods of interest (loans granted before the change in January 1998, between January 1998 and January 2000, after January 2000) separately for the largest firms (investment in plant and machinery between Rs.
+Since the granted limit, as well as all the outcomes we will consider, are very strongly autocorrelated, we focus on the proportional change in this limit, i.e. $\log(\liminf \text{ granted in year t}) - \log(\liminf \text{ granted in year t-1})$.9 As motivation, Table 4 shows the average change in the credit limit faced by the firm in the three periods of interest (loans granted before the change in January 1998, between January 1998 and January 2000, and after January 2000) separately for the largest firms (investment in plant and machinery measured before 1998 between Rs.
 10 million and Rs.
-30 million), the medium-sized firms (investment in plant and machinery between Rs.
+30 million), the medium-sized firms (investment in plant and machinery measured before 1998 between Rs.
 6.5 and Rs.
-10 million), and the smaller firms (investment in plant and machinery below Rs.
+10 million), and the smaller firms (investment in plant and machinery measured before 1998 below Rs.
 6.5 million).

-&lt;sup>11Since the source of variation in this paper is closely related to the size of the firm, we express all the variables in log to avoid spurious scale effects.
+^{9.} Since the source of variation in this article is closely related to the size of the firm, we express all the variables in log to avoid spurious scale effects.

-For limits granted in 1996-1997 the average increment in the limit over the previous year's limit was 11% for the small firms, 4% for the medium firms, and 9% for the biggest firms.
-For limits granted in 1998 and 1999, it was 7.5% for the small firms, and 9% for the medium firms, and 15% for the largest firm.
+For limits granted in 1996-1997, the average increment in the limit over the previous year's limit was 11% for the small firms, 4% for the medium firms, and 9% for the biggest firms.
+For limits granted in 1998 and 1999, it was 7.5% for the small firms, 9% for the medium firms, and 15% for the largest firm.
 We therefore see movement in opposite directions for the small firms and the medium firms, consistent with a reallocation of credit from one group to the next.
-After 2000, limit increases were smaller for all firms, but the biggest declined happened for the larger firms, whose enhancement declined from an average of 14% in 1998 and 1999 to 0% in 2000.
+After 2000, limit increases were smaller for all firms, but the biggest decline happened for the larger firms, whose enhancement declined from an average of 15% in 1998 and 1999 to 0% in 2000.

-The last row in panel A presents comparable data for a sample of larger firms (fixed assets between Rs 30 and 450 million), which were never included in the priority sector.
+The last row in Panel A presents comparable data for a sample of larger firms (fixed assets between Rs.
+30 and 450 million), which were never included in the priority sector.
 The data is from the PROWESS data set, collected by the Center for Monitoring the Indian Economy.
-It show that the trend in loan size for the "big" firms in our sample does not appear to be driven by a differential trend affecting larger firms irrespective of the priority sector regulation.
+It shows that the trend in loan size for the "big" firms in our sample does not appear to be driven by a differential trend affecting larger firms irrespective of the priority sector regulation.
 The increase in loan for these larger firms was 14% in the first period, 6% in the second period, and back to 15% in the third period: in other words, they follow a trend that is U-shaped over time (somewhat similar to the small firms in the first two periods), in contrast to the inverted U-shaped relationship for the medium and big firms in our sample.

-Panel B in table 4 shows that the average increase in the limit was not due to an increase in the probability that the working capital limit was changed: big firms were no more likely to experience a change in 1998 or 1999 than in 1997.
+Panel B in Table 4 shows that the average increase in the limit was not due to an increase in the probability that the working capital limit was changed: big firms were no more likely to experience a change in 1998 or 1999 than in 1997.
 This is consistent with implication 3 from the model in the previous section, which tells us that when loan officers need to respond to pressure from the bank to expand lending to the newly eligible big firms, they prefer giving larger increases to those which would have received an increase in any case and are known to be safe, rather than increasing the number of firms whose limits are increased.